Compassionate Child Custody Lawyers

 How is child custody determined in Virginia?

 In Virginia, the court is guided by one standard, “the best interest of the child.”
 In making this determination, the court must determine all of the statutory factors enumerated in Virginia Code § 20-124.3.
-In any case in which custody or visitation of minor children is at issue, the court may order an independent mental health or psychological evaluation to assist the court in its determination of the best interests of the child.
+In any case in which custody or visitation of minor children is at issue, the court may also order an independent mental health or psychological evaluation of the parents to assist the court in its determination of the best interests of the child.

 What child custodial arrangements are possible in Virginia?